Elvinas1/weather-forecast/README.md

 - First, it tries to retrieve data from the local SQLite server.
 - If it fails to retrieve data from the SQLite server, it accesses the following site to collect weather information.
-- If the weather information cannot be retrieved from the following sites, an error response is returned.
+- If the weather information cannot be retrieved from the following site, an error response is returned.

 ```
 https://openweathermap.org/api